Larasify/typepilled/README.md

 - [ ] Random rooms so it matches people together?

 - [ ] cant type in game and the players tab glitched out. i think these two are related

+- [ ] dont let them backspace back into a correct word (check monkeytype for this)